remyoudompheng/yamaquasi/README.md

 The chosen parameters received tweaks to accomodate very small inputs for which the quadratic sieve is not efficient (under 100 bits).

+A maximum input size (500 bits) is enforced and data structures assume that bound.

+The sieve assumes that the factor base can be represented by 24-bit integers (enough for the first million prime numbers).

 # Implementation